sayedulsayem/custom-css-for-elementor/readme.txt

 = 1.3.1 =

-- Fix: Compatibale with Elementor 3.16.x and Elementor Pro 3.16.x
+- Fix: Compatible with Elementor 3.16.x and Elementor Pro 3.16.x
-- Fix: Compatibale with WordPress 6.3.1
+- Fix: Compatible with WordPress 6.3.1

 = 1.3.0 =